 Liat's lectures took place at Mordei HaGeta'ot in Ramat Gan during Global Entrepreneurship Week 2014, and during the school year at Katznelson in Kfar Sirkin and HaShalom in Mevaseret Zion.

-Lee Glick, head of the Entrepreneurship for Kids Program of the Katznelson school in Kfar Sirkin wrote this after Liat's lecture:
+Lee Glick, head of the entrepreneurship curriculum for kids at the Katznelson school in Kfar Sirkin wrote this after Liat's lecture:

 "Dear Liat gave a talk to the students at the Katznelson school in Kfar Sirkin and made her mark, proving that even difficulties in life can lead to magical worlds if you have the will, determination, and love.
 Thank you, Liat, for an unforgettable lecture!

-A photo of Liat's lecture at the HaShalom school for students in the Amirim program, which participates in the Entrepreneurship for Kids Program.
+A photo of Liat's lecture at the HaShalom school for students in the Amirim program, which participates in the EFK Program.

 During a lecture at HaShalom, Sigal Bar, coordinator of the program, asked the students, what characteristics do you think she needed to have in order to publish the book?

 The students answered: bravery, mindfulness in order to help others, optimism, self-confidence, risk-taking, determination and striving towards a goal.

 Liat shared her future plans with the students: translating the book into English and selling it on Amazon.